un-shayani/dotstatsuite-docker-compose/js/README.md

 ### .env

-if you are note in localhost change HOST in this file
+if you are not in localhost, then change HOST in this file.

-> **WARNING**: If you change port make sure to change also in the settings file and .env
+> **WARNING**: If you change the port, make sure to also change it in the settings file and .env!

 ### run docker-compose

-For run all services and build your config forlder.
+To run all services and build your config forlder.
 ```
 docker-compose up --build
 ```